alfredorevilla/ask-alfredo-express-demo/readme.md

 1. Use as much stateless objects and pure functions as possible and as few classes as possible to keep code as simple and small as possible
 1. Use as few dependencies as possible to keep project simple and showcase vanilla javascript expertise.
 1. Use as much validation as possible.
+1. Do as much unit tests as possible before moving to integration tests.
 1. Structure tests suites by object/class and function:
 ```javascript
 describe('class', () => {